Ahassan1995/90DaysOfDevOps/2025/shell_scripting/task-1/solution.md

 ## Assumptions and Requirements

-1. **Root Privileges:** The script requires `sudo` for certain operations (creating, deleting, and modifying users).
-2. **Linux Environment:** The script is intended for Linux systems using `/etc/passwd` for user management.
+1. **Linux Environment:** The script is intended for Linux systems using `/etc/passwd` for user management.
-3. **Error Handling:** Proper checks are implemented for non-existent users and invalid inputs.
+2. **Error Handling:** Proper checks are implemented for non-existent users and invalid inputs.

 ---